Can drain flies make me sick?

 drain flies

-Once you’ve properly identified these tiny black invaders, you’ll need to clean all of your drains.
-To do so, use a long-handled stiff-bristled brush to scrub in and around your home’s fixture drains and floor drains to remove any accumulated scum.
+Once you’ve properly identified these tiny black invaders, it’s time to get rid of drain flies by thoroughly cleaning your drains.
+Use a long-handled stiff-bristled brush to scrub in and around your home’s fixture drains and floor drains to remove any accumulated scum.
 As you do so, carefully pour hot water down the drain.
-You will need to pour hot water down the drains every one to two days for a week, as drain flies can be difficult to drown as they are able to trap air bubbles and remain submerged for a day or more.
+Continue pouring hot water down the drains every one to two days for a week, as drain flies can be difficult to drown as they can trap air bubbles and remain submerged for a day or more.

-To further ensure the complete destruction of these miscreants, I recommend following the scrub/hot water get-rid-of-drain-flies strategy with a natural cleaning solution, as this will sterilize your drains and reach more areas than just the boiling water.
-Bonus: You’ll probably already have these go-to ingredients in your pantry.
+If you’re wondering how to remove drain flies completely, I recommend pairing the scrub/hot water get-rid-of-drain-flies strategy with a natural cleaning solution, as this will sterilize your drains and reach more areas than just the boiling water.
+Bonus: You’ll probably already have these go-to ingredients in your pantry—and here’s exactly how to use them.

 Directions

-• Mix ½ cup salt with ½ cup baking soda.
+• Mix one-half cup salt with one-half cup baking soda.
 Pour this solution into the drain.

-• Fill a container with 1 cup of white vinegar.
+• Fill a container with one cup of white vinegar.
 Pour into the drain.
-(As the vinegar mixes with the baking soda, it will begin to bubble and foam.)
+(As the vinegar mixes with the baking soda, it will bubble and foam.)

 • Allow this to sit as long as you are able, ideally for at least 12 hours.